 In addition to engaging in continuous dialogue with our stakeholders, we regularly conduct materiality analyses to identify relevant sustainability topics, and these set the framework for our activities and reporting.

 We last carried out a materiality analysis in the autumn of 2019, as part of which our key stakeholders provided input on KBN’s priorities for its sustainability work.
 With regard to internal stakeholders, all KBN’s employees as well as its management team, Board of Directors and Supervisory Board were involved.
-With regard to external stakeholders, KBN conducted interviews with its owner (the Ministry of Local Government and Modernisation), the Chair of KBN’s Board of Directors, the Norwegian Association of Local and Regional Authorities (KS, as a representative for KBN’s customers), CICERO (climate/research interest group) and Citi (investor).
+With regard to external stakeholders, KBN conducted interviews with its owner (the Ministry of Local Government and Modernisation), the Norwegian Association of Local and Regional Authorities (KS, as a representative for KBN’s customers), CICERO (climate/research interest group) and Citi (investor).
 The topics that were identified as material were divided into five categories, which represent KBN’s priorities for its sustainability work going forward, and for its reporting from 2020 onwards.